I am owed in excess of £750 by a limited company

 The creditor must prove the following:

-- Able to prove that the Company cannot pay its debts as and when they fall due.
+- They are able to prove that the company cannot pay its debts as and when they fall due.

-Before issuing a Petition, we would recommend that consideration be given to the approximate costs involved in the process, which includes Court fees of £280 and Petition deposit of £1600, plus the costs of any lawyers engaged to assist in the issuing of the Petition.
-We would suggest that given the legal nature of the documentation involved, a lawyer is instructed to assist you in the Petition process.
+Before issuing a petition, we would recommend that consideration be given to the approximate costs involved in the process, which includes court fees of £280 and a petition deposit of £1,600, plus the costs of any lawyers engaged to assist in the issuing of the petition.
+We would suggest that given the legal nature of the documentation involved, a lawyer is instructed to assist you in the petition process.

-Once a Winding up Order is made, and a Liquidator appointed, the following takes place:
+Once a winding-up order is made, and a liquidator has been appointed, the following takes place:

-- Full investigations are undertaken into any actions that may be brought which would result in additional realisations being made for the benefit of unsecured creditors;
+- Full investigations are undertaken into any actions that may be brought that would result in additional realisations being made for the benefit of unsecured creditors.

-In summary this is an expensive recovery procedure to undertake by creditors, therefore all other avenues of pursuing your debt, should be considered, prior to the issuing of the Petition, and we would recommend that you contact one of our specialists to ensure that this is the right solution for you.
+In summary, this is an expensive recovery procedure for creditors to undertake; therefore, all other avenues of pursuing your debt should be considered prior to the issuing of the petition, and we would recommend that you contact one of our specialists to ensure that this is the right solution for you.

 Dean Nelson, Nicholas Lee, Andrew Stevens and Michael Roome are all licensed in the United Kingdom to act as insolvency practitioners by the Institute of Chartered Accountants in England and Wales.
 They are bound by the insolvency code of ethics, which can be found here.